saiedoc/BookReader/README.md

 # BookReader

 **BookReader** is a versatile book reading and eLibrary application that allows you to read eBooks in various formats like EPUB and PDF, and manage your personal library.
-It includes features like natural language processing for better search and integration with Google Books.
+It includes features like simple natural language processing for better search and integration with Google Books.

 ## Features

 - Support for EPUB and PDF formats
 - eLibrary management with search capabilities
-- Natural language processing for enhanced search
 - Integration with Google Books API for fetching book information
 - Cross-platform compatibility using Electron